joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 9. Craftsmanship and software design
 10. Learn how systems programming works
 11. Linux kernel development
+12. Hardware knowledge
+13. Artificial Intelligence and Machine Learning
-12. Learn Raspberry Pi and embedded Linux
+14. Learn Raspberry Pi and embedded Linux
-13. FreeBSD knowledge
+15. FreeBSD knowledge
-14. Become an enlightened person in terms of Linux and use it to accomplish your goals in a better way
+16. Become an enlightened person in terms of Linux and use it to accomplish your goals in a better way

 ## 1. Learn and appreciate the history of Unix, Linux, GNU, X, FreeBSD and C